 The University of Osnabrück (also spelled Osnabrueck) has 10 different schools and departments.
 The fall semester typically runs October through February, with the spring semester running from March to July.
 Please note that students going in the fall semester should be aware of the possibility of an overlap with the start of their home university's spring semester.

 Participants may take courses in German alongside German students.
 Students who have only a basic foundation in German (one to two years) may want to participate in the intensive German language course in the summer prior to the beginning of the fall semester.
 All students may participate in English-German conversation groups organized through the university's international office.

 There are also limited class offerings in English that participants are also permitted to take.
 The largest of these class offerings are offered in the cognitive science program.
 This program is interdisciplinary with courses taught in English in psychology, linguistics, logic, and philosophy, as well as some courses in artificial intelligence and neuroscience.
 This program is especially popular with computer science students.

 Additionally, there are class offerings for international students in other foreign languages, like Spanish, French, and Italian.
 Please note that these classes may require advanced previous knowledge of the language.

-Students typically live in University of Osnabrück designated residence halls.
+Students typically live in University of Osnabrueck designated residence halls.
 The rooms are mainly single-room occupancy with kitchen facilities.
 There are university cafeterias and many inexpensive restaurants in the area.
 Students can also live in off-campus apartments, with placement assistance provided by the University of Osnabrueck.

 Costs (budget sheet)